fyngyrz/aa_macro/users-guide.md

 ### How Text is Processed

-Class `macro()` generally processes content in an inside-to-outside, left-to-right order.
-This has implications for certain types of operations and may result in some surprises when your content is complex.
+Class `macro()` internal operation is generally described as processing content from an input stream to an output stream \(an internal stream, not an IO stream\) in an inside-to-outside, left-to-right order.
+This has implications for certain types of content and may result in some surprises when your content is complex.
 Here is a quick example of the text processing process:

     input: [p [i foo] [u bar]]
 	step1: [p <i>foo</i> [u bar]]